Legrandgroup/robotframework-upnplibrary/README.md

 Each entry of the list will contain a tuple describing a device.
 The tuple's element are (in order).

-1. interface: The network interface on which the service has been discovered (following the OS notation, eg: 'eth0')
+1. `interface`: The network interface on which the service has been discovered (following the OS notation, eg: 'eth0')
-2. protocol: The type of IP protocol on which the service is published ('ipv4' or 'ipv6')
+2. `protocol`: The type of IP protocol on which the service is published ('ipv4' or 'ipv6')
-3. udn: The UDN of the UPnP device (unique ID)
+3. `udn`: The UDN of the UPnP device (unique ID)
-4. hostname: The hostname (IP address) of the device, extracted from the presentation URL
+4. `hostname`: The hostname (IP address) of the device, extracted from the presentation URL
-5. port: The TCP port on which the device will provide a web interface, extracted from the presentation URL
+5. `port`: The TCP port on which the device will provide a web interface, extracted from the presentation URL
-6. friendly_name: The UPnP friendly name (displayed when browsing the network neighborhood)
+6. `friendly_name`: The UPnP friendly name (displayed when browsing the network neighborhood)
-7. location: The URL of the xml device description
+7. `location`: The URL of the xml device description
-8. manufacturer: The device manufacturer (if any)
+8. `manufacturer`: The device manufacturer (if any)
-9. manufacturer_url: The device manufacturer's online URL (if any)
+9. `manufacturer_url`: The device manufacturer's online URL (if any)
-10. model_description: A (human readable) model description of the device (if any)
+10. `model_description`: A (human readable) model description of the device (if any)
-11. model_name: The model name of the device (if any)
+11. `model_name`: The model name of the device (if any)
-12. model_number: The model number (usually a product version, or revision) of the device (if any)
+12. `model_number`: The model number (usually a product version, or revision) of the device (if any)
-13. model_url: An URL to an online device model description (if any)
+13. `model_url`: An URL to an online device model description (if any)
-14. presentation_url: The URL to connect to when double-clicking on the device, usually showing status or configuration webpages (if any)
+14. `presentation_url`: The URL to connect to when double-clicking on the device, usually showing status or configuration webpages (if any)
-15. serial_number: The serial number of the device, often matching with the MAC address (if any)
+15. `serial_number`: The serial number of the device, often matching with the MAC address (if any)

 #### `Expect Service On IP`